Jürgen Gjasula: Litex Lovech

 On 5 July 2013, Gjasula signed with Bulgarian club Litex Lovech, rejoining his compatriot and fellow Albanian international player Armando Vajushi.
 He quickly established himself as a crucial player in the squad, providing several goals for the surprisingly magnificent start of the club.

 Gjasula scored the third goal from the penalty spot in the 2–4 away victory on 20 October 2013 against Ludogorets Razgrad.
 A week later, on 27 October, he scored the second goal in the 90th minute of a 0–2 victory over Neftochimic Burgas.

 Litex finished first stage of the 2013–14 season as runners-up.
 They played the last match on 9 March 2014 against winners of the league Ludogorets Razgrad trailing by one point and drew the match 0–0.
 For the regular season Gjasula made 26 appearances including 3 in the Bulgarian Cup, scoring 11 goals of which 9 came in the league.
 He finished in 8th place on the league's top scorers table, while making 8 assists positioning in fourth place on league's table of top assists.

 Gjasula finished the 2013–14 season scoring in total 11 goals (including 2 in the Bulgarian Cup) in 35 appearances and Litex ranked 3rd in the league table, gaining entry to play in the UEFA Europa League for the next season.

 With coming of the new coach Miodrag Ješić, Gjasula was not anymore in the club plans as they announced that would not renew his one-year contract.
 On 4 June 2014, Turkish side Bursaspor announced that they were looking for an attacking midfielder and that Gjasula was an option.

 VfR Aalen

 On 10 September 2014, Gjasula signed with 2.
 Bundesliga side VfR Aalen a contract until June 2015.

 Greuther Fürth

 On 7 June 2015, it was announced, that Gjasula had signed a contract with Greuther Fürth.

 Viktoria Berlin

 On 30 September 2018, Gjasula signed with Viktoria Berlin and got shirt number 18.

 Energie Cottbus

 On 31 January 2019, Gjasula joined Energie Cottbus on a short-term deal.

 1. FC Magdeburg

 Gjasula left Energie Cottbus at the end of the 2018–19 season and instead joined 1.
 FC Magdeburg for the 2019–20 season on a one-year contract.

 Berliner AK 07

-He joined Berliner AK 07 of the Regionalliga Nordost in September 2021.
+Gjasula joined Berliner AK 07 of the Regionalliga Nordost in September 2021.